The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 Requirements for the major are ANTH 101, 102, 303, 398, 399, an ethnographic area course that focuses on the cultures of a single region, and four additional 200- or 300-level courses in anthropology.
 Students are encouraged to select courses from each of four subfields of anthropology: archaeology, bioanthropology, linguistics or sociocultural.
 ANTH B303 fulfills the major writing intensive requirement.

 Students may elect to do part of their work away from Bryn Mawr.
 Courses that must be taken at Bryn Mawr include ANTH 101, 102, 303, 398 and 399.
 (ANTH 103 at Haverford may be substituted for ANTH 102.)

 Requirements for a minor in anthropology are ANTH 101, 102, 303, one ethnographic area course and two additional 200- or 300-level courses in anthropology.

 Qualified students may earn departmental honors in their senior year.
 Honors are based on the quality of the senior thesis (398, 399) and grade point average in courses taken for the anthropology major.

 The Department of Anthropology participates with Classical and Near Eastern Archaeology and Geology in offering a concentration within the major in geoarchaeology.

-The Department of Anthropology actively participates and regularly contributes to the minors in Africana Studies, Environmental Studies, and Gender and Sexuality.
-In addition, Anthropology cross-lists several courses with Biology, Classical and Near Eastern Archaeology, German, Growth and Structure of Cities, History, Peace and Conflict Studies, Political Sciences, and Sociology.
+The Department of Anthropology actively participates and regularly contributes to the minors in Africana Studies, Environmental Studies, Gender and Sexuality Studies, and Health Studies.
+In addition, Anthropology cross-lists several courses with Biology, Classical and Near Eastern Archaeology, German, Growth and Structure of Cities, History, Peace and Conflict Studies, Political Science, and Sociology.
 Anthropology at Bryn Mawr also works in close cooperation with our counterpart department at Haverford College.